 - Fingernails cut and clean?
 Healthy habits

-Studies show that frequent FACE-TO-FACE contact, with family and friends, can improve mental and physical health:
+Studies show that frequent FACE-TO-FACE video conversation, with family and friends, can improve mental and physical health:

 Those without FACE-TO-FACE contact with FAMILY or FRIENDS at least 3 TIMES PER WEEK have DOUBLE the risk of DEPRESSION